Bani Adam: In favour of

 However, despite the lack of manuscript support, other scholars have argued for the correctness of the variant yek peykar.
 Among these was Saeed Nafisi, himself the author of an edition of the Gulistan (1962), who pointed out that in the ta'liq style of handwriting used in Saadi's time, the expressions yekdīgar and yekpeykar would have looked almost identical.
 Another scholar who supported the reading yek peykar was the famous blind teacher Dr Mohammad Khazaeli, on the grounds that "members of one body" was not only more logical, but also closer to the hadith cited above, on which the poem is based.

 It may be noted that although the carpet in the United Nations has the yekdīgar version woven into it, the English translation by Edward Eastwick on the plaque alongside it quoted in a speech by Ban Ki-moon (see below) "All human beings are members of one frame" translates the other version with yek peykar.

 The word peykar has a wide range of meanings: "image", "figure", "effigy", "likeness", "statue", "icon", "body".
 Before Saadi's time it was most famously used by Nizami Ganjavi in his poem Haft Peykar ("The Seven Portraits") of 1197, the story of King Bahram, who finds portraits of seven princesses in a locked room.
 In other contexts, however, such as ghazal 595.6, where Saadi writes of his "feeble body" (peykar-e za'īf-am), the translation "body" is appropriate.

 Metre

 The prose stories of the Gulistan are illustrated with short poems in a large variety of different metres.
 Three different metres are used in Story 10.
 The first couplet is in the 13-syllable ruba'i metre (3.3.13 and 5.1.13 in Elwell-Sutton's classification); the second poem, of four couplets, is in the 15-syllable metre known as mojtas (4.1.15), often used for lyric poetry.

 The third poem, Bani Adam, is in the well-known 11-syllable motaqāreb (mutaqārib) metre (1.1.11), which is also used for Ferdowsi's Shahnameh and for Saadi's long poem the Bustan.
-Although it has an Arabic name, it is likely that this metre is originally Persian and not derived from any Arabic metre.
 The metre is usually used as here in the form of rhyming couplets.

 The pattern of the metre is as follows (where "u" is a short syllable, and "–" a long one), reading from left to right: